patience4711/RPI-APS-inverters/README.md

 The program has a lot of smart features.
 All settings can be done via the webinterface.
 It has a console that can be used for debugging and sending/receiving zigbee messages.
 ## DOWNLOADS
+If you are currently using version RPI-ECU-v1_1 you now can simply upgrade to version RPI-ECU-v1_2 without loosing settings or databases.<br>
 Download the tarball here https://1drv.ms/u/s!AkMG5FvUwhediwMEziqX7Kv8eWEC?e=K5FKcC <br>
 In the menu 'system' you'l find the option 'update'.
 Click this and choose the downloaded file.
 If you get an error about the filename, try to rename it to ecu_swupdate.tar. <br>